vuon9/dotfiles/README.md

 # My Dotfiles
-It's for my own use, mostly for simple setup of my dev environment.
+It's for my own use, on 💻 MacOS, mostly for simple setup of my 🧑🏼‍💻 dev environment.

 ## Pre-requisites
-Install [homebrew](https://brew.sh/) and see all packages in [Brewfile](./Brewfile)
+Install [homebrew](https://brew.sh/) and see all packages in `./Brewfile`

 ### Clone this repository
 ```bash
 git clone https://github.com/vuon9/dotfiles.git
 ```

-### To install softwares via Brewfile
+### To install softwares
 To have the terminal, shell, and command-line tools configured, run the following command:

 ```bash
 brew bundle --file=~/path/to/dotfiles/Brewfile
 ```
-[Readmore](https://kevinmgrimes.com/post/homebrew-macos/) to know how to use it properly.
+[Read more](https://kevinmgrimes.com/post/homebrew-macos/) and [also this](https://gist.github.com/ChristopherA/a579274536aab36ea9966f301ff14f3f) to understand Brewfile usages and tips.

 ### To use dotfiles
-After having all softwares installed, you can use the dotfiles by symlinking them to the home directory.
+After having all softwares installed, can use the dotfiles by symlinking them to the home directory.

 ```bash
 # Backup current config